N-Laboratory/nuxt3-starter-guide-example/README.md

 ```
 You can edit the storybook configuration with the storybook property in nuxt.config.ts.

-Add the following to modules in nuxt.config.ts.
+Add the following to nuxt.config.ts.
 See [more options](https://storybook.nuxtjs.org/getting-started/options).
 ```ts
 // nuxt.config.ts
 export default defineNuxtConfig({